dell/karavi-authorization/docs/ARCHITECTURE.md

 ### Policy

-Karavi Authorization leverages the Open Policy Agent to use a policy-as-code approach to policy management.
+Karavi Authorization leverages the [Open Policy Agent](https://www.openpolicyagent.org/) to use a policy-as-code approach to policy management.
+It stores a collection of policy files written in Rego language.
+Each policy file defines a set of policy rules that form the basis of a policy decision.
+A policy decision is made by processing the inputs provided.
+For Karavi Authorization, the inputs are:

+* The set of roles defined by the Storage Admin.
+* The claims section of a validated JWT.
+* The JSON payload of the storage request.

+Given these inputs, many decisions can be made to answer questions like "Can Tenant X, with _these_ roles provision _this_ volume of size Y?".
+The result of the policy decision will determine whether or not the request is proxied.

+### Quota

 ## Cross-Cutting Concerns